alexandrwang/slate/source/index.html.md

 You may optionally specify `verbatim` to `true` or `false`, determining whether non-words such as "um" and "hm" will be included in the transcript.
 The default is `false`.

-You may also optionally specify `phrases`, a list of strings containing words and phrases "hints" so that the audio transcription is more likely to recognize them.
+You may also optionally specify `phrases`, a list of strings containing words and phrases as "hints" so that the audio transcription is more likely to recognize them.
 This can be used to improve the accuracy for specific words and phrases, or to add additional words to the vocabulary for the transcription.

 If successful, Scale will immediately return the generated task object, of which you should at least store the `task_id`.